-Table 2.7 shows the historic (1981-82) uses and the planned monthly uses within the Owens Valley for 2016-17.
-The in-valley uses shown on Table 2.7 consist of irrigation, stockwater, recreation, and wildlife projects, E/M supply, Lower Owens River Project (LORP) usage, 1600 Acre-Feet Projects, and usage pursuant to California Health and Safety Code Section 42316 for dust abatement projects on Owens Lake.
-As shown in Table 2.7 and Figure 2.11, LADWP plans to provide approximately 158,400 acre-feet for in-valley uses this runoff year.
+Table 2.7 shows the historic (1981-82) uses and the planned monthly uses on Los Angeles City owned lands within the Owens Valley for 2016-17.
+The in-valley uses shown on Table 2.7 consist of irrigation, stockwater, recreation and wildlife projects, E/M supply, Lower Owens River Project (LORP) usage, and 1600 Acre-Feet Projects.
+As shown in Table 2.7 and Figure 2.11, LADWP plans to provide approximately 93,300 acre-feet for in-valley uses this runoff year.